 What makes you vulnerable?

 I wonder if modelling makes a difference, with learning coming from how significant adults in our lives treated themselves.
 If I had to guess about my parents, I’d say that my weak self-critic matches up pretty closely with my mom.
-My dad probably as a bit stronger self-critic, but I would guess not significantly so.
-My grandma was a significant figure in my childhood, and she was a strong model of self-acceptance.
+My dad probably has a bit stronger self-critic, but I would guess not significantly so.
+My grandma was a significant figure in my childhood, and she was a strong model of accepting that it’s okay to make mistakes.

-Perhaps part of why I don’t self-criticize as part of my depression is that I tend to get slow brain.
-It seems like that’s less common than people getting faster brain that’s busy with ruminating, worrying, anxiety, and the like.
+Perhaps part of why I don’t self-criticize as part of my depression is that my brain speed tends to slow down.
+It seems like that’s less common than people getting fast brain that’s busy with ruminating, worrying, anxiety, and the like.
 I don’t have a lot of brainpower to go around, so I budget it carefully.
 If I tried to fit self-flagellation in, I’d be pretty much comatose the rest of the time, but for people with busier brains, I can see the inner critic getting a lot more fuel.

 Does the inner critic serve a purpose?

-Well, let’s consider it in terms of your best friend.
+Let’s consider the question of whether the inner critic serves a purpose in terms of your best friend.
 Would you want them to have a strong self-critic?
 Do you think that they’re the person you know and care about because they’ve been heeding what their inner critic has to say?

 In an article on the TED website, psychologist Rick Hanson (author of the book Resilient) explains that we all have an inner nurturer and an inner critic.
 The balance between the two has a lot to do with what was going on in our childhood, but it’s not set in stone.
 Some of the things he suggests: